tzero86/CypressAxe/README.md

 # Automated ADA Testing - (Axe-core & Cypress) - WORK IN PROGRESS

 The other day at work a colleague shared the basics on how to start doing Accessibility testing using JAWS and WAVE.
-It was quite motivating so I started looking into how we can have some of these tests automated and found out that there is actually a way to run automated accessibility tests that could provide a good ammount of coverage in a really fast manner.
+It was quite motivating so I started looking into how we can have some of these tests automated and found out that there is actually a way to run automated accessibility tests that could provide a good amount of coverage in a really fast manner.
 I

-This could potentially benefit the rest of the team to allow them to have an extra tool that could quickly provide an accessibility assesment, at least for all possible tests covered by the Axe-Core Library.
+This could potentially benefit the rest of the team to allow them to have an extra tool that could quickly provide an accessibility assessment, at least for all possible tests covered by the Axe-Core Library.

 Anyways, I took some time today to draft this quick POC on how to run some accessibility tests with Cypress and Axe-Core.
 I did have to spend some time on getting some better-formatted results so this is actually something useful.